Stop! Your Lease Extension in Southwold Could Be FREE

 Increase your lease and increase your Southwold property value

-It is generally accepted that a property with in excess of one hundred years remaining is worth approximately the equivalent as a freehold.
-Where an further 90 years added to all but the shortest lease, the premises will be equivalent in value to a freehold for decades to come.
+It is generally considered that a residential leasehold with in excess of 100 years unexpired lease term is worth approximately the same as a freehold.
+Where an additional 90 years added to all but the shortest lease, the premises will be equivalent in value to a freehold for decades to come.

 Lender Requirement